What is XTRAC laser

-The U.S. Federal Drug Administration approved the XTRAC laser for psoriasis therapy in 2009.
-The XTRAC is a small handheld device that your dermatologist can use in the office.
+The U.S. Food and Drug Administration approved the XTRAC laser for psoriasis therapy in 2009.
+The XTRAC is a small handheld device that your dermatologist can use in their office.

 This laser concentrates a single band of ultraviolet B (UVB) light on psoriasis lesions.
 It penetrates the skin and breaks the DNA of the T cells, which are what have multiplied to create psoriasis plaques.
-The 308-nm wavelength was found to be the most effective in clearing psoriasis lesions.
+The 308-nanometer wavelength produced by this laser was found to be the most effective in clearing psoriasis lesions.

 - Each treatment takes only minutes.

 - It may require fewer sessions than some other treatments.